Bighorn Sheep Winter Range Project

 With multiple agencies, public and private land, and complex ecosystem dynamics, there is no easy or inexpensive answer to improve the bighorn's winter range.

-The Alliance is planning on continued noxious weed management on public lands, experiments looking at reducing cheatgrass, and working to connect with and educate private landowners located adjacent to the range.
+The Alliance is planning on continued noxious weed management on public lands, evaluating ways to reduce cheatgrass, and working to connect with and educate private landowners located adjacent to the range.